 The CUA is governed according to Bylaws which call for a 9 to 13-member Board of Directors.
 New directors are elected by the current board.
 The CUA Coordinator is appointed by the Board and serves as a non-voting member of that body.

 Current directors and officers include:

 Mary Keller lives in Albuquerque, New Mexico.
 She has led 12-step classes for people with addictive and other issues during the past decade, as well as directing worship services with a focus on recovery.
 She does hospice volunteer work.
 She enjoys interfaith spirituality, such as the Dances of Universal Peace.

 Eric Stetson is the author of a 2008 book, Christian Universalism: God’s Good News For All People.
 He is co-founder of the CUA and served as Executive Director from 2007 through 2010.
 He has served in various capacities at Universalist National Memorial Church in Washington D.C., including as an adult study group curriculum developer and teacher, liturgist, and guest preacher.
 His spiritual journey has taken him through the Baha’i Faith, the Assemblies of God, the Unity Church, and the Unitarian Universalist Association.
-Eric is a freelance website developer and entrepreneur, and also works as editor-in-chief for Vox Humri Media, a small publishing company specializing in spiritual and progressive books.
-He lives in Burke, Virginia, and is currently involved in the development of a grantcoin currency project.
+Eric works as an editor for an interfaith book publishing company, and is the founder and president of Grantcoin, a charitable alternative currency that is distributed as a universal basic income.

 Charlane Stead Leslie joined the board in 2015.
 An accomplished violinist, with extensive involvement with various orchestras, she is also a retired attorney with many years of service with local and state government.
 Charlane has been active in churches her whole life, teaching, leading worship, and serving on ministry teams.
 A graduate of UNLV, she received her J.D. from Southwestern University School of Law and studied for several years at Kings College. [photo coming soon]